Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

 shes the reason for all this right now. your life is being saved from my work one day, because of her. got me feeling like the world could be ours, a future I belive I seen in her eyes.

-in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to hear, or to see her face id wait outside each day.
+in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to hear, or to see her face id wait outside each day. i also love how strategic her mind is. cutest and most powerful thing ever.